meaningfy-ws/rdf-fingerprinter/README.md

 ```
 pip install rdf-fingerprinter
 ```
-Nore that Python version 3.7 or later is required.
+Note that Python version 3.8 or later is required.

 # Usage